Skip to main content

 NODE_ENV Node.js environment mode production No production, development

-SERVER_PROTOCOL Frontend server protocol http No http, https
+SERVER_PROTOCOL Server protocol http No http, https

-SERVER_HOST Frontend server hostname/domain localhost No patchmon.example.com
+SERVER_HOST Server hostname/domain localhost No patchmon.example.com

-SERVER_PORT Frontend server port 3000 No 3000, 443
+SERVER_PORT Server port 3000 No 3000, 443

 CORS_ORIGIN Allowed CORS origin URL http://localhost:3000 No https://patchmon.example.com